j-vries/acsm-get/README.md

 Introduction
 ------------

-acsm-get is an open source tool to download e-books with Adobe DRM.
+acsm-get is a tool to download e-books with Adobe DRM.
 It was made to give Linux users a way to download their e-books, since Adobe Digital Editions does not exist for this platform.

+It is a GUI for Grégory Soutadé's libgourou, which you can find [here](https://forge.soutade.fr/soutade/libgourou).

 Copyright